nroduit/nroduit.github.io/content/basics/commands.en.md

 Close DICOM files
 Usage: dicom:close  (-a | ([-y UID]... [-s UID]...))
   -a --all           close all the patients
-  -y --study=UID     close a study, UID is Study Instance UID -s --series=UID    close a series, UID is Series Instance UID -? --help          show help
+  -p --patient=ID    close a patient from its patient ID (since v4.4.1) -y --study=UID     close a study, UID is Study Instance UID -s --series=UID    close a series, UID is Series Instance UID -? --help          show help